Museums Β· East of England

 - Where is Brightlingsea?

-- Brightlingsea is in East of England, in the United Kingdom — coordinates 51.8100°, 1.0300°.
+- Brightlingsea is in Essex, East of England, United Kingdom (postcode CO7 0FR), in the parish of Brightlingsea.

-- Is Brightlingsea wheelchair accessible?
+- Is Brightlingsea a protected site?